arokettu/php-ip-address/docs/blocks.rst

 Also exists in 3 versions:

 * ``strictCompare($address)`` does not allow mixing of IP versions
-* ``nonStrictCompare($address)`` allows mixing of IP versions, IPv4 ranges are "smaller" than IPv6 versions
+* ``nonStrictCompare($address)`` allows mixing of IP versions, IPv4 blocks are "smaller" than IPv6 versions
 * ``compare($address, $strict = false)`` calls one of the above depending on $strict

-Ranges are compared first by base addresses, then by prefix lengths in natural order.
+Blocks are compared first by base addresses, then by prefix lengths in natural order.

 ``127.0.0.0/8 < 192.168.0.0/16 < 192.168.0.0/24 < 192.168.1.0/24 < 255.0.0.0/8``